How to Enter a Barbon Hillclimb

 If you are competing in a few more events in addition to Barbon, you could be eligible for an award by joining the Liverpool Motor Club Speed Championship – we think it’s the Best in the North West!

 Not competed in a hillclimb before?
-The following will defiinitely help:-
+The following will definitely help:-

-We always recommend visiting a sprint or hillclimb event first and ask competitors loads of questions.
-Drivers are a friendly bunch and love to talk about their cars and will freely give advice to a potential new competitor.
+We always recommend visiting a sprint or hillclimb event first and asking competitors loads of questions.
+Drivers are a friendly bunch and love to talk about their cars, freely giving advice to potential new competitors.

-Firstly, to enter a sprint or hillclimb (the rules are same in both disciplines and several competitors take part in both) you’ll need a Motorsport UK RS Inter-Club competition licence, and you’ll need to join motor club that’s been invited to the event.
-The Barbon events are run by Liverpool MC and Kirkby Lonsdale MC; membership of either will allow you to compete in most sprints or hillclimbs in the north-west, and several further afield.
-If you have a totally standard road legal car first registered after 1/1/2000 that’s less than 2 litre and not turbo’d, then you might be able to enter the Intro Class on an MSUK Clubsport licence, but you’ll need to check the rules carefully.
+Firstly, to enter a sprint or hillclimb (the rules are the same in both disciplines and several competitors take part in both), you’ll need a Motorsport UK RS Inter-Club competition licence, and you’ll need to join a motor club that’s been invited to the event.
+The Barbon events are run by Liverpool MC and Kirkby Lonsdale MC.
+Membership of either will allow you to compete in most sprints or hillclimbs in the north-west, and several further afield.
+If you have a totally standard road legal car first registered after 1/1/2000 that’s less than 2 litres and not turbo’d, then you might be able to enter the Intro Class on an MSUK Clubsport licence, but you’ll need to check the rules carefully.

 Click on the event Supplementary Regulations above.
 They should be read in conjunction with Motorsport UK’s National Competition Rules for Sprints & Hillclimbs.

 You’ll need to mark the towing points front & rear, and fit towing eyes in them.
-Modern road cars are supplied with one as standard and you can buy another eye quite cheaply.
-No need to use paint, TOW stickers are readily available online or you could just use insulating tape of a contrasting colour to make an arrow.
-You’ll need to wrap some yellow tape around the main earth cable to the battery.
+Modern road cars are supplied with just one as standard, so you’ll need to obtain another.
+No need to use paint, TOW stickers are readily available online, or you could use insulating tape of a contrasting colour to make an arrow.
+You’ll need to wrap some yellow tape around the earth cable to the battery.
 And you’ll need to show which way to turn the key to turn off the ignition too.
 You’ll need to make a timing beam splitter and fasten it to the front of the car.
-Most people use a piece of black aluminium and attach it using a numberplate bolt, or a bracket fastened behind the numberplate.
+Most people use a piece of black aluminium and attach it using a number plate bolt or a bracket fastened behind the number plate.
 The dimensions are critical, so look at MSUK’s NCRs.

-You’ll need a helmet of the right standard (the scrutineers will need to examine it and affix an approval sticker on the dayfor a small fee).
-Driving anything other than a standard road car you’ll need FIA approved overalls and (in some classes) gloves too.
-In most post 2000 standard road cars, you don’t need full FIA overalls, but they will need to be flame retardant.
+You’ll need an approved helmet (the scrutineers will need to examine it and affix an approval sticker on the day for a small fee).
+Driving anything other than a standard road car, you’ll need FIA-approved overalls and (in some classes) gloves too.
+In most post-2000 standard road cars, you don’t need full FIA overalls, but they will need to be flame-retardant.

-This is a very much simplified overview of what’s required.
-The following guides will definitely help answer your questions before your first event:
+The above is a very simplified overview of the requirements.
+The following guides will help answer your questions before your first event:

 https://www.hillclimbandsprint.co.uk/allabout.asp